Adding comments to Hugo using Gitalk commenting system

 Testing locally

-If you’ve configured everything correctly, once you build your site locally, you should see a Gitalk stub similar to this;
+If you have configured everything correctly, once you build your site locally, you should see a Gitalk stub similar to this;

 image shows a message from Gitalk saying related issues not found, it should also present your GitHub handle